-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-05 Demonstrate how to use a firm's financial statements to calculate its cash flows.
-Topic: Sources and Uses of Cash
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Intermediate

+Learning Goal: 02-05 Demonstrate how to use a firms financial statements to calculate its cash flows.

+Topic: Cash flows
-20. Free cash flow is defined as:

-- A. cash flows available for payments to stockholders of a firm after the firm has made payments to all others will claims against it. - B. cash flows available for payments to stockholders and debt holders of a firm after the firm has made payments necessary to vendors. - C. cash flows available for payments to stockholders and debt holders of a firm after the firm has made investments in assets necessary to sustain the ongoing operations of the firm. - D. cash flows available for payments to stockholders and debt holders of a firm that would be tax-free to the recipients.
+- 20. Free cash flow is defined as - A. cash flows available for payments to stockholders of a firm after the firm has made payments to all others with claims against it. - cash flows available for payments to stockholders and debt holders of a firm after the firm has made payments necessary to vendors. - C. cash flows available for payments to stockholders and debt holders of a firm after the firm has made investments in assets necessary to sustain the ongoing operations of the firm. - D. cash flows available for payments to stockholders and debt holders of a firm that would be tax-free to the recipients.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understano Difficulty: 2 Medium Learning Objective: 02-05 Demonstrate how to use a firm's financial statements to calculate its cash flows.
-Topic: Free Cash Flow
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand

+Learning Goal: 02-05 Demonstrate how to use a firms financial statements to calculate its cash flows.

-- 21. The Sarbanes-Oxley Act requires public companies to ensure which of the following individuals have considerable experience applying generally accepted accounting principles (GAAP) for financial statements.
+- 21. The Sarbanes-Oxley Act requires public companies to ensure which of the following individuals have considerable experience applying generally accepted accounting principles (GAAP) for financial statements?

-- A. External auditors
+- A. external auditors

-- B. Internal auditors
+- B. internal auditors

-- C. Chief financial officers
+- C. chief financial officers

-- D. Corporate boards' audit committees
+- D. corporate boards' audit committees

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-06 Observe cautions that should be taken when examining financial statements.
-Topic: GAAP Accounting Principles
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Intermediate when examining financial statements.

+Learning Goal: 02-06 Observe cautions that should be taken when examining financial statements.